nervuzz/data-engineering-zoomcamp/WEEK_1/commands.md

 jupyter lab
 ```

-If everything went smooth, after data ingestion we should have all data in DB:
+If everything went smooth, after the data ingestion we should have all records in DB:

 ```sql
 decamp@localhost:ny_taxi> SELECT COUNT(1) FROM yellow_taxi_data;